Rayluo-mila/understanding-metric-learning/README.md

 ## ❓ Questions and Issues
 If you have any questions or issues, please feel free to email us (ziyan.luo@mail.mcgill.ca, twni2016@gmail.com), or open an issue on GitHub.
-We glad to hear any form of feedback, and will try our best to help you.
+We are glad to hear any form of feedback, and will try our best to help you.

 ## 📚 References